jessicaparsons/ChildSafeRx/README.md

   - Clear warnings and disclaimers to promote safe and responsible usage.
 - 📂 Version Control and Documentation
   - Managed the project using Git for version control and GitHub for portfolio presentation.

+## Built With
+- Swift 5
+- SwiftUI
+- Xcode 16.2